actoron/jadex/docs/tutorials/bdiv3/03 Using Plans.md

 As preparation we can copy the agent from the last exercise and modify the following:

 - We add a field named *context* of boolean type and put an ```@Belief``` annotation above it.
-Details about the meaning of beliefs will be explained in the next chapter.Â
+Details about the meaning of beliefs will be explained in the next chapter.

 ```java
   @Belief
   protected boolean context = true;
 ```

-- To access the waitFor methods we add another ```@AgentFeature``` of type ```IExecutionFeature``` to our agent.Â
+- To access the waitFor methods we add another ```@AgentFeature``` of type ```IExecutionFeature``` to our agent.

 ```java
   @AgentFeature
   protected IExecutionFeature execFeature;
 ```

 - In the agent body method we do not wait until plan completion.
-Instead we wait for one second and afterwards set the *context* field to false.Â
+Instead we wait for one second and afterwards set the *context* field to false.

 ```java
 try